AdamGiergun/IfR-data/README.md

 Very long term:
 * Unfortunately, this refugee crisis is not the only one.
 I hope to turn this project into something permanent to provide help in any humanitarian crisis. <br>
-  Feel free to contact me if you want to help me with this project: [my e-mail is] (mailto: adam.giergun@gmail.com) - please remember to start the e-mail title with `# IfR-permanent:` .
+  Feel free to contact me if you want to help me with this project: [my e-mail is](mailto:adam.giergun@gmail.com) - please remember to start the e-mail title with `# IfR-permanent:` .
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With